openlibhums/janeway/docs/source/editor/review.rst

 Draft a Decision
 ----------------
-Draft Decisions is an optional workflow that requests that Section Editors submit a draft of their editorial decision for approval by an Editor before it is sent to the author via the system.
+Draft Decisions (DD) is an optional workflow that requests that Section Editors submit a draft of their editorial decision for approval by an Editor before it is sent to the author via the system.
 When enabled, a Section Editor will only see the Draft Decision feature on the Decision Helper page.

 Section Editors: